How to Adopt a Child in Pennsylvania

 How much contact you wish to share after placement is established when creating your adoption plan, and then adoptive parents and expectant parents are paired together based on similar requests for post-adoption contact.
 American Adoptions can also help facilitate open adoption and semi-open adoption contact for up to 18 years after placement.

-Want to learn how to adopt Pennsylvania kids?
-Call 1-800-ADOPTION to begin.
+Want to learn how to adopt Pennsylvania kids with American Adoptions?
+Call 1-800-ADOPTION to begin today.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.